Dan W. Turner

-Daniel Webster Turner (March 17, 1877 – April 15, 1969) was an American Republican politician who served as the 25th Governor of Iowa from 1931 until 1933.
+Daniel Webster Turner (March 17, 1877 – April 15, 1969) was an American Republican politician who served as the 25th governor of Iowa from 1931 until 1933.

 Early life

 Daniel Webster Turner, named after the famed antebellum senator and orator, was born on a farm near Corning, Iowa, 5th of 9 children of Austin Bates Turner, a civil war veteran, and Almira (Baker) Turner.
 As a boy, he did farm chores and clerked at the general store owned by his father.
 Graduating from the Corning Academy in 1898, he enlisted in the Army and served in the Philippines during the Spanish–American War.
 He boxed in the division championship fights and won, but suffered a broken nose that became a permanent facial feature.
 Returning from the war, he joined the National Guard and rose to the rank of major, before resigning in 1911.

 He married married Alice Sample on September 27, 1900.
 Alice died in 1961.
 They had 3 children.
 One son, Major Ned Turner, died in China during World War II, another son, Thomas was a professor at the University of Iowa School of Music.
-His nephew, Francis A. Turner, also served in the Iowa Senate from 1957 to 1961.